Avian sleep

 In birds, sleep consists of "periods of eye closure interrupted by short periods of eye-opening."
 During the short periods of eye-opening, electroencephalographic (EEG) studies indicate that the birds are still sleeping; the voltage level in the brain is identical.
 Birds restore their arousal thresholds during sleep.
 During their short eye-open periods, sleeping birds can mobilize almost instantaneously when threatened by a predator.
 Avian species have been found to rely on flock size and height for predatory precautions.
 Between the eye-opening and group sleep, these precautions allow sleep to be beneficial and safe.

 The amount of sleep necessary to function can vary by species.
-Pectoral sandpipers migrate from the Southern Hemisphere to the Arctic Circle, their mating ground (where they breed during daylight.
+Pectoral sandpipers migrate from the Southern Hemisphere to the Arctic Circle, their mating ground (where they breed during daylight).
 Since the sandpipers are polygamous, they mate (or search for a mate) for the duration of daylight.
-Males do not require as much sleep during this time; some have been observed to give up 95 percent of their sleep time during the nineteen mating days.
+Males require less sleep during this period; some have been observed to give up 95 percent of their sleep time during the nineteen mating days.
 Most act similarly to humans when sleep-deprived, getting them into potentially life-threatening situations or slowing their migration speed.